Contact clerking team

 Adam accepts instructions across a wide range of disciplines for both practitioners and regulators.
 He has particular experience and interest in regulatory matters arising in the health and social care sectors.

-Health and Medical Treatment
+Medical Treatment Cases

 Adam specialises in medical treatment and welfare cases in the Court of Protection and is regularly instructed by the NHS Trusts and other health bodies local authorities, the Official Solicitor as well as by private individuals.
 He advises on urgent and other medical treatment cases in respect of adults and children, in the Court of Protection, Family Division, and under the inherent jurisdiction of the High Court.
 Adam has particular experience and interest in legally complex welfare cases, such as hybrid welfare and property and affairs cases, and cases involving a cross border issue, mental health or community care law, and potential Human Rights Act or judicial review claims.